sea-chill/sea-chill.github.io/README.md

 # sea-chill.github.io
-Website that shows via yes or no if the phillies won today
+Website that shows if the phillies won today with a simple yes or no